 4) Proper effort must be made to track and follow all wounded animals.

 The professional hunter is responsible for interpreting, implementing and observing all Zimbabwe laws and Bubye Valley Conservancy policies.
-At no time should the professional hunter be pressurised to deviate from the laws of Zimbabwe or Bubye Valley Conservancy’s policies.
+At no time should the professional hunter be pressurized to deviate from the laws of Zimbabwe or Bubye Valley Conservancy’s policies.

 Only aged animals can be hunted; Professional hunters are responsible for making this determination.